tho15/advanced-lane-lines/writeup_template.md

 ###Lane Lines Detection

 After performing perspective transform on the binary image, our next step is to identify the lane lines from the image.
-The detect the lane lines, we first take a histogram along all the columns in the lower half of the image.
-Since the image is binary, the two most prminent peaks in the histogram will be good indicators lines.
+To detect the lane lines, we first take a histogram along all the columns in the lower half of the image.
+Since the image is binary, the two most prminent peaks in the histogram will be good indicators of lines.
 We use that as a starting point for where to search for the lines.
 From that point, We can use a sliding window to find the line pixes up to the frames.
 Once we have the line pixels, we find the lane lines with a 2nd order polynomial.
 The implementation is encapsulated in the **`Line`** class **`histogram_line_detect`** routine.
-Following image show found lane lines in the image:
+Following image show found lane lines in a test image:

 ![alt text](output_images/fitted_test2.png)

-Once we detects a lane lines in one frame in a video, we use it as a base for searching line pixels for following frame since the lane lines between two consecutive frame should be very close.
+Once we detects a lane lines in one frame in a video, we use it as a base for searching line pixels for the following frame since the lane lines between two consecutive frame should be very close.
 The implementation of this kind of lane lines search is encapsulated in the **`Line`** class **`detect_lanes`** routine.
 To make sure that we detect the right lane lines, we check following:

 * The lines have similar curvature between consecutive frames.
 * The lines detected are roughly parallel.
-We check this by taking derivative at the middle of left and right lines and expects their values are closed.
+We check this by taking derivative at the middle of left and right lines and expects their values are close.

-If the curvature of lines changes more than 10%, or the right is not parallel enough, we run the 'histogram_line_detect' again to detect the line.
+If the curvature of lines changes more than 10%, or the lines is not parallel enough, we run the **`histogram_line_detect`** again to detect the line.

 ###Radius of Curvature Calculation